pcardotatgit/check_dev_tools/README.md

 # Introduction

-The following instructions aim to help you to check that you have installed into your laptop the minimum tools required for Python labs.
+The following instructions aim to help you to check that you have installed into your laptop, the minimum tools required for Python labs.

 ## Installation

 - Create a working directory, into your Devolpement Laptop
 - Open a console window and change directory to your working directory

-Based on the instruction given by the DEVNET documentation, create a python virtual environment and activate it
+Based on the instructions given in the DEVNET documentation, create a python virtual environment and activate it

 ### Install a Python virtual environment